baddddddddd/SanDaan/README.md

 ## Hosting the API server locally
 Optionally, you can host the API server locally in your machine.

+**Disclaimer**

+Running the server requires having the environment variables to connect to our database.
+In order to obtain these environment variables, please contact the developers.
+Optionally, you can host your own database with the database schema (src/api/db_schema.sql) that we provided.

 ### Linux
 1. Clone the repository in your machine
 ```sh